camisatx/RoboticsND/projects/deep_learning/README.md

 Finally, a convolution layer with softmax activation is applied to the output of the second decoder block.

+I found that making the model deeper resulted in worse performance and longer training times.
+I did this by adding both an extra convolution layer and an extra decoder block layer, each with a filter size of 256.
+Therefore, I stuck with a model with 2 convolutions and 2 decoder layers.

 ## Hyperparameters

 The optimal hyperparameters I found (for the time taken) are: